PhamCongMinh/TicketBoxBookingService/README.md

 ## General information <hr>

-This project includes: APIs and Jobs of the NFT Ticket backend
+This project is a ticket booking service that allows users to book tickets for various events.

 ## Requirement <hr>
-- requires Java version 21
+- requires Java version 17
 - docker

 ## Set up <hr>